Florida Microplastic Awareness Project: Multimedia & Outreach Materials

 EPA has a series of webinars about microplastics (early 2017) under its Trash Free Waters program.
 You can find links to the webinars here

-PowerPoint Presentation (38 MB).
-Microplastics: the sources might surprise you.
+PowerPoint Presentation (40 MB).
+Microplastics: What's the BIG Deal? (previously Microplastics: the sources might surprise you.)
 Originally given by Maia McGuire at the Florida and National Marine Science Educators' Association meetings in 2015, this presentation is updated every few months (or as new research results emerge).
-The presentation was last updated on December 8, 2017.
+The presentation was last updated on April 10, 2018.
 Be sure to read through the notes section for each slide--there are several links and citations contained there.

 What's the Big Deal With Microplastics?
 This 45-minute YouTube video is the recording of a webinar given on September 16, 2016 by Lara Milligan and Dr. Maia McGuire from the Florida Microplastic Awareness Project.